 A collaboratively-produced audio-visual artwork, created with residents of the Lansbury Estate and traders from Chrisp Street Market.
-This project was in conjunction with the V&A Museum.
-It forms part of Walls On Walls' continuing series of audio-visual installations across London.
+This project was produced in conjunction with the V&A Museum and City, University of London.

 Key locals who helped design and paint the wall, and record, edit and compose the sound piece include: Christopher, Bo, Natalia, Natasha, Sheena, Charlotte, Daisy, Camille, Tim, Lorraine, Shahid, Gary, Olivia and last but by no means least, Evelyn, our next door neighbour (Evelyn's Cards) who even got her own personalised sign as part of the art work.